Key facts

 Are Las Vegas fire department scanners encrypted?

 Partially.
-Clark County Fire, Las Vegas Fire & Rescue, Henderson Fire, and North Las Vegas Fire maintain partially accessible dispatch channels.
-Some tactical and operational channels are encrypted, but fire dispatch can be monitored via Broadcastify and digital scanners.
-Fire/EMS often provides situational awareness when police radio is unavailable.
+Clark County Fire, Las Vegas Fire & Rescue, Henderson Fire, and North Las Vegas Fire maintain accessible dispatch channels.
+Some tactical channels are encrypted, but fire dispatch can be monitored via Broadcastify and digital scanners.
+Fire/EMS is often the only real-time public safety channel available when police radio is blocked.

 Did the Route 91 shooting cause LVMPD to encrypt?